-It is never easy to know what to do when a friend is experiencing pain or a loss of any kind.
-And miscarriage is particularly hard to discuss openly because it affects each of us who experience it differently and it is a tragically taboo topic.
+It is never easy to know how to support a friend who is experiencing pain or a loss of any kind, and miscarriage is no different.
+Pregnancy loss is particularly hard to discuss openly because it affects each of us who experience it differently and it is a tragically taboo topic.
 It is the loss of someone we didn’t get the chance to know, the loss of a dream for the future family we imagine, and a loss of innocence for future pregnancies.
 As we approached the due date for the pregnancy we lost, I wanted to reflect back on the things that other people did for me that really helped during that tough time.
 I felt so unbelievably supported and cared for because of the outpouring of love from my friends.

-Here are some ideas of things to do for your friends if they are going through a miscarriage, taken directly from what my kind, generous, thoughtful and funny friends did for me:
+Here are some ideas of ways to support your friends if they are going through a miscarriage:

 Send a note, email, text, telefax or telegram.

 It is so hard to know what to say when a friend experiences a loss like this, and it may seem easier to do or say nothing out of fear for saying the wrong thing.
 Not sure what to say?
 Then say, “I don’t know what to say.
 I’m so sorry.”
 No matter how eloquent or ineloquent, every single letter, text, note, email and voicemail meant so much.

 I was just settling into the second trimester when I miscarried, so that meant most people in my world knew that I was pregnant.
 I was so grateful when a dear friend volunteered to tell our nearest and dearest about our loss so that I didn’t have to do the talking.
 This may be a job best suited for a sister or bestie, so if that’s you, volunteer to be the bearer of bad news.